Bedwetting and Skin Rash

 Diaper Rash, Now?

 You've tossed away the diapers or given them to a neighbor.
-Your child is all but trained, that is, except for persistent nighttime accidents.
+Your child is all but trained, that is, except for persistent nighttime bed-wetting.
 So, you may be wondering, why is my child's diaper rash worse than ever?

 Highest Hurdle

 This type of diaper rash doesn't come from diapers at all.
 The painful rash comes from long exposure to urine during the night.
-Nighttime training may be the highest hurdle of potty training, but once your child's night trained, his rash will disappear.
+Nighttime training may be the highest hurdle of potty training, but once your child is night trained, his rash will disappear.
 In essence, treat the bedwetting, and the rash goes away.

 The kidneys create urine by mixing unwanted chemicals with water.
 The higher the ratio of chemicals to water, the more concentrated the urine.
 When your child's skin is exposed to this concentrated urine for the length of a night, the chemicals act as an irritant to his bottom and genitals.